HMS Blackwall

-Blackwall was a 50-gun fourth-rate ship of the line of the English Royal Navy, launched at Blackwall Yard in 1696.
+Blackwall was a 50-gun fourth-rate ship of the line of the English Royal Navy, one of four ordered in September 1694 (Blackwall and Guernsey on 12 September and Nonsuch and Warwick on 25 September) to be built by commercial contracts; eight further ships of this type were ordered on 24 December (six to be built by contract and two in Royal Dockyards).
+The Blackwall was built by Sir Henry Johnson's Blackwall Yard and launched on 6 July 1696.

-In September 1705, whilst under the command of Captain Samuel Martin Blackwall, along with two smaller vessels, had been ordered to convoy some merchantmen to the Baltic.
+In September 1705, whilst under the command of Captain Samuel Martin, the Blackwall, along with two smaller vessels, had been ordered to convoy some merchantmen to the Baltic.
 On 20 October, as Blackwall and her two consorts HMS Sorlings and HMS Pendennis were convoying the return voyage, they encountered a superior French force.
 All the English ships were captured, Blackwall herself being taken by the French ship Protée.
 Both Captain Martin and the French commander were killed in the action.

 Blackwall was commissioned into the French Navy under the name Blekoualle; she was recaptured on 15 March 1708 but was not taken back into service in the Royal Navy, the decision being taken to have her broken up instead.
-However, she was captured again by the French in 1709, this time being named Blakoual, remaining in French service until disposed of in 1719.
+However, she was captured again by the French in 1709, this time being named Blakoual and used as a privateer, remaining in French service until disposed of in 1720.